My return to Florence after 20 years allowed me to revisit one of Italy's most beautiful cities.

 We woke up to grey skies and light rain on our third day.

-Following breakfast at the hotel, we took the van to visit Pieve di Sorano, a 10th-century Romanesque church in the town of Filattiera.
+Following breakfast at the hotel, we took the van to visit Pieve di Sorano, a 10th-century Romanesque church in Filattiera.

 This particular church has been robbed in the past, so the interior can only be viewed by appointment.